Heathland History Forum

 The will of Robert White, Sir John's father, 1518,

-The will of Robert White, Sir John‘s wife's ancestor, 1467
+The will of Robert White, Sir John‘s first wife's ancestor, 1467

 Click here to return to the Biographies main page